unrealwork/atsd-use-cases/USMortality/README.md

 In the [Appendix](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#appendix-death-statistics-city-list) of this article, you can find a complete list of the cities (with their corresponding state) included in this dataset.

-Deaths can be grouped by geographic region, all of which are shown below.
+Death statistics were collected for 122 cities.
+These cities have their respective state listed and are be grouped as well by geographic region, all of which are shown below.

 These are regions are part of the United States Census Bureau's [census regions and divisions](http://www.census.gov/econ/census/help/geography/regions_and_divisions.html)